vozbu/libslave/README.md

  * g++ with C++17 support.

- * The standard mysql C client libraries (libmysqlclient):
+ * The standard MySQL C client libraries (libmysqlclient):
-   * for 5.6-5.7 versions you will need place **hash.h** from mysql repo into your mysql include directory.
+   * for 5.6-5.7 versions you will need place **hash.h** from MySQL repo into your `mysql` include directory.

  * The headers of the boost libraries (http://www.boost.org).
-   At the minimum, you will need at least the any.hpp.
+   You will need at least the any.hpp.
    If boost_unit_test_framework is found, tests will be built.

  * You (likely) will need to review and edit the contents of Logging.h